 Because Dartmouth wants to ensure that students develop to their fullest potential, student life is supported in many ways.
 Accessible all year round, these resources are always available to students.

-From getting flu shots to treating poison ivy and fevers, Dick's House, the on-campus health center, is there to provide inclusive, quality health care - even if that means connecting students to local hospitals for escalated situations, like receiving x-rays.
-On the second floor of Dick's House, the Counseling and Human Development Center connects students with counselors and other appropriate professionals to assist students with psychological challenges.
+When it comes to getting flu shots or treating poison ivy and fevers, Dick's House, the on-campus health center, is there to provide inclusive, quality health care—even if that means connecting students to local hospitals for escalated situations, like receiving x-rays.
+Dartmouth's Health Service provides high-quality care and services for Dartmouth students and promotes the maintenance of a healthy lifestyle during college and in the years beyond.

 Through the Office of Residential Life, Dartmouth assures that residential communities remain inclusive and that students commit to social responsibility.
 A place to practice leadership, students learn how to best approach their concerns and develop skills to prosper in unfamiliar systems and environments.
 Becoming a better person for the world through educating students on empowerment, responsibility, and information, students walk away with a better understanding of their personal identity.
 While students are assigned to one of six house systems, they are always welcome to participate in most of the other houses' events.
 The open campus fosters an ardent balance between house competitions and overall school spirit - because, in the end, all students here are Dartmouth students.